Somerset: Economy

 In November 2008, a public sector inward investment organisation was launched, called Into Somerset, with the intention of growing the county's economy by promoting it to businesses that may wish to relocate from other parts of the UK (especially London) and the world.
-This now part of the Heart of the South West Growth Hub.
+This is now part of the Heart of the South West Growth Hub.

 Nuclear electricity

-Hinkley Point C nuclear power station is a project to construct a 3,200 MW two reactor nuclear power station.
-On 18 October 2010, the British government announced that Hinkley Point – already the site of the disused Hinkley Point A and the still operational Hinkley Point B power stations – was one of the eight sites it considered suitable for future nuclear power stations.
+Hinkley Point C nuclear power station is a project to construct a 3,200 MW two-reactor nuclear power station.
+On 18 October 2010, the British government announced that Hinkley Point – already the site of the disused Hinkley Point A and (operational at the time) Hinkley Point B power stations – was one of the eight sites it considered suitable for future nuclear power stations.
 NNB Generation Company, a subsidiary of EDF, submitted an application for development consent to the Infrastructure Planning Commission on 31 October 2011.
 A protest group, Stop Hinkley, was formed to campaign for the closure of Hinkley Point B and oppose any expansion at the Hinkley Point site.
 In December 2013, the European Commission opened an investigation to assess whether the project breaks state-aid rules.
 On 8 October 2014 it was announced that the European Commission has approved the project, with an overwhelming majority and only four commissioners voting against the decision.
 Construction is underway and is projected to be completed in 2025.

 Emergency services

 All of the ceremonial county of Somerset is covered by the Avon and Somerset Police, a police force which also covers Bristol and South Gloucestershire.
 The police force is governed by the elected Avon and Somerset Police and Crime Commissioner.
-The Devon and Somerset Fire and Rescue Service was formed in 2007 upon the merger of the Somerset Fire and Rescue Service with its neighbouring Devon service; it covers the area of Somerset County Council as well as the entire ceremonial county of Devon.
+The Devon and Somerset Fire and Rescue Service covers the area of the Somerset County Council as well as the entire ceremonial county of Devon.
 The unitary districts of North Somerset and Bath & North East Somerset are instead covered by the Avon Fire and Rescue Service, a service which also covers Bristol and South Gloucestershire.
-The South Western Ambulance Service covers the entire South West of England, including all of Somerset; prior to February 2013 the unitary districts of Somerset came under the Great Western Ambulance Service, which merged into South Western.
+The South Western Ambulance Service covers the entire South West of England, including all of Somerset.
 The Dorset and Somerset Air Ambulance is a charitable organisation based in the county.